divyanshu013/impulse-tabs/README.md

 yarn build
 ```

 This will also copy the `manifest.json` file into the build directory, so any changes required for the manifest should be made before deploying build.
+You can also manually copy this `manifest.json` manually into the build directory if it fails.

 Once the extension is loaded into Chrome (or Chromium), it'll automatically pick up changes from the build directory, so for a newer build you only need to run the build command and reload your Chrome (or Chromium) new tab.